spyren/Mecrisp-Cube/README.md

 #### Solder push buttons
 Solder the 35 push buttons to the perfboard top layer.
 Each button is in the middle of 4 x 3 pads, the grid is 0.4".

+#### Wire the buttons
+Wire the buttons to columns and rows on the perfboard bottom layer.
 Build a [keyboard matrix](https://en.wikipedia.org/wiki/Keyboard_matrix_circuit) without diodes.
 Pullups are integrated in the MCU.

-#### Wire the buttons
-Wire the buttons to columns and rows on the perfboard bottom layer.

 #### Mount the dongle
 Remove the USB connector from the dongle.
 Glue (hot glue, mounting tape) the dongle to the perfboard bottom layer, upper left corner.
-If you do not use the BLE, cut the BLE antenna.
+If you do not want to use the BLE, cut off the BLE antenna.

 #### Mount USB Breakout
 Glue (hot glue, mounting tape) the USB Breakout or the Adafruit Micro-Lipo Charger to the perfboard bottom layer.